sbabic/swupdate/doc/source/swupdate.rst

 Changes in boot-loader code
 ==========================

-The swupdate consists of kernel and a root filesystem (image) that must be started by the boot-loader.
+The SWUpdate consists of kernel and a root filesystem (image) that must be started by the boot-loader.
 In case using U-Boot, the following mechanism can be implemented:

 - U-Boot checks if a sw update is required (check gpio, serial console, etc.).
-- the script "altbootcmd" sets the rules to start swupdate
+- the script "altbootcmd" sets the rules to start SWUpdate
-- in case swupdate is required, u-boot run the script "altbootcmd"
+- in case SWUpdate is required, u-boot run the script "altbootcmd"

 Is it safe to change U-Boot environment ?
 Well, it is, but U-Boot must be configured correctly.
 U-Boot supports two copies of the environment